 Each classroom group has volunteer FAMbassadors who help families make connections within the group.
-They arrange events such as potlucks, group play dates, picnics, and also help to schedule volunteers for group tables at Spring Fair, help teachers to share classroom-specific information, and find volunteers for classroom help as needed.
-Feel free to contact your FAMbassadors.
+They arrange events such as potlucks, group play dates, and picnics.
+They also help to schedule volunteers for group tables at Spring Fair, help teachers to share classroom-specific information, and find volunteers for classroom help as needed.
+Feel free to contact your FAMbassadors throughout the school year.